bolkedebruin/rdpgw/README.md

 you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

+## Security
+RDPGW wants to be secure when you set it up from the beginning.
+It does this by having OpenID Connect integration enabled by default.
+Cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
+PAA tokens (gateway access tokens) are generated and signed according to the JWT spec by using [jwt-go](https://github.com/dgrijalva/jwt-go) signed with a 512 bit HMAC.
+Hosts provided by the user are verified against what was provided by the server.

 ## How to build
 ```bash
 cd rdpgw